irchelp/irchelp.github.io/faq/opguide.md

 this keyword can contain unprintable chars.
 On UnderNet, only printable chars count.

-<DLTo set the keyword for channel #silveroz to mykey     /mode #silveroz +k
+To set the keyword for channel #silveroz to mykey
-mykey or      /mode * +k mykey
+`/mode #silveroz +k mykey` or `/mode * +k mykey`

 You also need the key to remove the mode...
-If you know it,      /mode * -k mykey if you don't, see below.
+If you know it,
+`/mode * -k mykey` if you don't, see below.

 ### 2.2.7. +m